 One of the most incredible things about setting incentives in Spain, is the immense range of options afforded to you as a MICE consultant.

-Not only does the diversity of the landscapes, areas and specialties bring a range of options, but the weather itself will help you to choose where and what time of the year to set your travel incentives, depending on the type of incentive that you are looking to create.
+Not only does the diversity of the landscapes, areas and specialities bring a range of options, but the weather itself will help you to choose where and what time of the year to set your travel incentives, depending on the type of incentive that you are looking to create.
 Here’s an overview of what to expect where in Spain to keep at the fore of your mind when planning your travel incentives:

 The weather in Spain in a nutshell:

 For the most part, the sweeping statement one often hears when inquiring about the type of weather enjoyed in Spain, is that it enjoys a Mediterranean climate.
 This means that it tends to enjoy dry, hot summers and mild wet winters.
 But in reality, Spain has three prime climate zones; in the north the temperatures tend to be lower than other parts of Spain, in the centre of Spain, which is located on a plateau, it’s typically hot and dry and the southern and eastern parts being mild year-round, especially those along the coast.
 The reality is that where you set your travel incentives, and when, will greatly impact the type of incentive you can host, so you really want to pick these factors wisely.